List of Starship vehicles: Ships 28–32

 Ship 28, along with subsequent Block 1 models, features heat shield tiles as well as reinforced Starlink satellite dispensers.
 S28 underwent cryogenic testing in July 2023.
-On December 14, S28 was moved to the launch site and lifted onto Suborbital Pad B, where it completed a spin prime test on December 16, followed by a six engine static fire test on December 20, and a deorbit burn test on December 29.
+On December 14, S28 was moved to the launch site and lifted onto Suborbital Pad B, where it completed a spin prime test on December 16, followed by a six-engine static fire test on December 20, and a deorbit burn test on December 29.
 S28 was moved to the Orbital Launch Site for IFT-3 on February 10, and was stacked onto B10.
-The combined vehicle conducted two aborted wet dress rehearsal attempts on February 14 and February 16.
-It was returned to Suborbital Pad B on February 19, where underwent a spin prime test on February 26, On March 3, 2024, B10 and S28 completed a wet dress rehearsal, followed by a final destack on March 5 for FTS installation.
-FTS was armed on March 8, 2024, and S28 being restacked on March 10, 2024.
+The combined vehicle conducted two aborted wet dress rehearsal attempts on February 14 and 16.
+It was returned to Suborbital Pad B on February 19, where it underwent a spin prime test on February 26.
+On March 3, 2024, B10 and S28 completed a wet dress rehearsal, followed by a final destack on March 5 for FTS installation.
+FTS was armed on March 8, 2024, and S28 was restacked on March 10, 2024.
 S28 flew with B10 on March 14, and reached orbit.
 It conducted tests of the Payload Dispenser and fuel transfer system, before being destroyed during reentry.

 On September 22, 2023, S29 was moved to Massey's for cryogenic testing, where it was cryogenically tested on September 26.
 On February 29, S29 was moved to the launch site, where it underwent a cryogenic test on March 7, followed by a spin prime test on March 11.
-On March 12, 2024, S29 was briefly removed from the launch site to prevent damage from IFT-3, before returning ahead of two static fire tests on March 25 and March 27.
+On March 12, 2024, S29 was briefly removed from the launch site to prevent damage from IFT-3, before returning ahead of two static fire tests on March 25 and 27.
 On May 15, S29 was lifted onto B11, with the combined vehicle completing a partial cryogenic test on May 16, and a full wet dress rehearsal on May 20.
 A second wet dress rehearsal was conducted on May 28.
-On May 29, S29 was destacked for final tile work and Flight Termination System (FTS) Installation, with FTS installation occurring on May 30.
+On May 29, S29 was destacked for final tile work and Flight Termination System (FTS) installation, with FTS installation occurring on May 30.
 S29 was stacked onto B11 for the final time on June 5.
 On June 6, S29 was launched with B11 on IFT-4, with S29 completing a full ascent burn with no engine failures.
 It retained attitude control into reentry, despite the near-complete loss of a forward flap, and achieved a successful landing burn.